Andybird88/BankTechTest/README.md

 'your_account_name'.deposit( amount )
 ```
 - The amount is how much you want to deposit
-- The date is the date that you made the transaction

 5. Withdraw funds from you account:
 ```
 'your_account_name'.withdraw( amount )